Apple Watch – A Good Smartphone Alternative?

 Apple’s Family Sharing allows you to set up an Apple Watch for your kid that is entirely managed by your iPhone.
 This offers a great middle ground for kids who are too young for a smartphone, but old enough for some form of digital communication.

 How does it all work and is it safe?
 Let’s break it down.

 Requirements for Using Screen Time Parental Controls on an Apple Watch:

 - A watch Series 4 or newer with a cellular plan.

 - A watch that is new or factory reset (How to factory reset an Apple Watch).

 - An iPhone 6s or later with iOS 14 or later.

-- An Apple ID for yourself and the family member being added.
+- An Apple ID for yourself and a separate Apple ID for the family member being added.

 - Your Apple ID must have Two-Factor Authorization turned on.